adharmad/reflection-servlet/README.md

 # reflection-servlet

-Servlet that performs java class reflection
+Servlet that performs java class reflection.
+Useful for debugging instrumented classes in java webapps.